 Lotte Stam-Beese (1903 – 1988) From Entwurfsarchitektin to Urban-planning Architect

 The paper takes a closer look at the career of the Silesian-born urban-planning architect Lotte Stam-Beese.
 This female architect became famous not only in the Netherlands, but also in the circles associated with CIAM, for her designs for modern post-war housing districts in the city of Rotterdam.
-An initial basis for Stam-Beese’s career was laid […]
+An initial basis for Stam-Beese’s career was […]

 Osmosis or Propaganda?
 Western Urbanism in Czechoslovak Architectural Press (1945 – 1960)